ucan-wg/spec/README.md

 ## 5.4 Rights Amplification

 Some capabilities are more than the sum of their parts.
 The canonical example is a can of soup and a can opener.
 You need both to access the soup inside the can, but the can opener may come from a completely separate source than the can of soup.
 Such semantics MAY be implemented in UCAN capabilities.
 This means that validating particular capabilities MAY require more than one direct proof.
 The relevant proofs MAY be of a different resource and action from the amplified capability.
-The delegated capability MUST have this behaviour in its semantics, even if the proofs do not.
+The delegated capability MUST have this behavior in its semantics, even if the proofs do not.

 ## 5.6 Content Identifiers